csc301-2023-fall/project-11-unicef-t/README.md

 The organization is also the largest provide of vaccines, nutrition, safe water and sanitation, quality education, etc.

 ## Description about the project
+Apache Superset is a modern, enterprise-ready business intelligence web application.
+It is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.

+Currently, the problem about Apache Superset is that the existing plug-in is that it has limited functionalities and scope, and uses deprecated codes.

 The application is a plug-in for Superset that helps with data navigation, manipulation, and visualization.

-The problem with the existing plug-in is that it has limited functionalities and scope, and uses deprecated codes.
+The aim of this application is to expand on the visualizations and provide a clearer view of any demographic data, enhance the distinction between countries and their boundaries, and offer more options to analyze the data.
 ​
 ## Key Features